aiidateam/acwf-verification-scripts/paper-plots/plots/kpoints-analysis/README.md

 results-unaries-0045.json was created in two stages by WIEN2K team.
 File here the only available copy. results-unaries-006.json  has original name results-unaries-verification-PBE-v1-wien2k-dk_0.06.json

+IMPORTANT NOTE: the oxides results are not the final results used to create the referencee AE set, they are an iteration before that.
+This means the central volumes are not the same as the final reference, but also parameters for few materials have changed.

 The script also prints the worst cases.
 Worst cases means % relavive difference more than 0.03 % for "V0_rel_diff", more than 0.25 % for "B0_rel_diff and more than 2.5%